 In May 2014, the Financial Accounting Standards Board, or FASB, issued Auditing Standards Update, or ASU, No. 2014-09, Revenue from Contracts with Customers (Topic 606).
 This ASU affects any entity that either enters into contracts with customers to transfer goods and services or enters into contracts for the transfer of nonfinancial assets.
 ASU 2014-09 will replace most existing revenue recognition guidance in U.S. GAAP when it becomes effective.
 The standard's core principle is that a company will recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which it expects to be entitled in exchange for those goods or services.
 In doing so, companies will need to use more judgment and make more estimates than under the currently effective guidance.
 These may include identifying performance obligations in the contract, estimating the amount of variable consideration to include in the transaction price and allocating the transaction price to each separate performance obligation.
-In July 2015, the FASB voted to defer the effective date of the ASU by one year to December 15, 2017 for fiscal years, and interim periods within those years, beginning after that date.
-Entities are permitted to adopt ASU 2014-09 in accordance with the original effective date of December 15, 2016 if they choose.
 In April 2016, the FASB issued ASU No. 2016-10, Revenue from Contracts with Customers (Topic 606): Identifying Performance Obligations and Licensing, which reduces the complexity when applying the guidance for identifying performance obligations and improves the operability and understandability of the license implementation guidance.
 In May 2016, the FASB issued ASU No. 2016-12, Revenue from Contracts with Customers (Topic 606): Narrow-Scope Improvements and Practical Expedients, which amends the guidance on transition, collectability, noncash consideration and the presentation of sales and other similar taxes.
-The Company is currently evaluating the impact o
+The new standard permits adoption either by using (i) a full retrospective approach for all periods presented in the period of adoption or (ii) a modified retrospective approach with the cumulative effect of initially applying the new standard recognized at the date of initial application and providing certain additional disclosures.
+The new standard is effective for annual reporting periods beginning after December 15, 2017, with early adoption permitted for annual reporting periods beginning after December 15, 2016.
+The Company plans to adopt the new standard effective January 1, 2018 and has not made the decision as to which adoption method it will utilize.
+The Company's final determination will depend on the significance of the impact of the new standard on the Company's financial results.
+The Company has completed the initial evaluation of the adoption of the new standard.
+This included the determination of whether the counterparty in its existing collaboration agreements met the definition of a customer and whether such agreements would be within the scope of the new standard.
+As a result, certain of the Company's collaboration agreements are in scope and the Company is currently determining the impact that these agreements may have on its financial results.